The Avoca Mill

 A piece of Ireland’s history

-Avoca Handweavers, is known mostly as Avoca Mill has a presence over a great deal of Ireland.
+Known mostly as Avoca Mill in Ireland the Mill has a very high profile in Ireland.
 Its name is well known and there are many shops and stores sporting the Avoca name, which has grown from hand-woven products to gourmet foods, jewelry, china and household items from candles to soaps.
 I have always loved an Avoca throw and was really interested in taking a trip to the small town of Avoca where the original mill still operates.

 The mill is the oldest working woolen mill in the country and one of the world’s oldest manufacturing companies.
 On the banks of the River Avoca, the mill dates back to 1723.
 Apparently travel to and from the remote village at that time was very difficult so the villagers created a barter system using the mill as a base.
 The mill was used for grinding grains for bread, spinning, and weaving of the local wool.